U.S. Built Custom Bicycles in Titanium and Titanium-Carbon Mix

 It's the most aerodynamic routing at high-speed.
 Unfortunately, the savings is between 1 to 4 watts depending on which studies and who's marketing materials you look at.

-Enve makes its In-Route system available on road, allroad, and gravel bikes only.
+Enve makes its IN-Route system available on road, allroad, and gravel bikes only.
 No adventure, mountain, fat, or specialty bikes.

 If you don't want any steering drag.
 The full internal system has a lot of parts jammed into the head tube.
 This means extra friction.